Get started with Apryse WebViewer SDK in an Electron Project

 d.
 Initialize WebViewer

-Now we are ready to initialize WebViewer.
+Now, you're ready to initialize WebViewer.
 This needs to be done in a render process.

 JavaScript